lukehoffmann/work-env/README.md

 This is some scripts I've used to implement some minor workflow customisations.

-Includes a barebones todo system.
+Includes my barebones todo system.
+This is essentially just a script to create a todo file for a given day.